Sanober494/c-language-documentation/documentation_4.md

 ```c
 int value = *pNum; // value now holds the content of the memory location pointed by pNum
 ```
-**Meme:**

-*Picture a person standing in front of a locked door, holding a key.
-As they insert the key and turn it, the door opens, revealing a treasure chest.*

 **Question 2:** What would happen if you dereference a pointer that hasn't been initialized?